magepal/magento2-custom-shipping-rate/README.md

 ![Magento2 Custom Shippiing Method Frontend](https://image.ibb.co/hjHHDH/Custom_Shipping_Rate_for_Magento2_frontend.png)

 ### How to Configure Magento Shipping Rate
-Setting up our shipping method is as simple as entering four options for your different rate.
+Setting up our shipping method is as simple as ing four options for your different rate.

 ![Magento2 Custom Shippiing price Configuration](https://user-images.githubusercontent.com/1415141/38053884-457a6ba6-32a3-11e8-86bd-97245b7a0356.png)